Frequently Asked Questions

 When a categorical binary value is passed into a tanh, isn't that redundant?

-Locally in the graph, yes for a 0/1 categorical input one-way into a tanh cell, is redundant as the split is "already made".
-However, consider a graph where the categorical input is used in both the tanh and another transformation.
+Locally in the model, yes for a 0/1 categorical input one-way into a tanh cell, is redundant as the split is "already made".
+However, consider a model where the categorical input is used in both the tanh and another transformation.
 In such a case the tanh is not redundant.
 The tanh assigns new values to the split, so you could have that the input assigns weights of say 0.5 and 0.6 to the two binary values.
 Whereas the tanh would go and transform these weights into 0 and 1.
-This will open up the possibilities of other transformation downstream in your graph.
+This will open up the possibilities of other transformation downstream in your model.

 Does sympify() print the equation that gives the prediction?

-to fine-tune a specific graph (i.e. letting the stochastic gradient get all the way to the bottom of the minima it is searching in).
+Yes, and no. sympify() converts the model to a SymPyexpression, which represents the underlying mathematical expression of the model.
+This SymPy expression can then be printed as an equation, but you can also work directly with it.
+To supplement this, you can use model.fit() to fine-tune a specific model (i.e. letting the stochastic gradient get all the way to the bottom of the minima it is searching in).
 We do learning rate dampening to ensure that we find the minima.
-In this way, once you have found your preferred graph you can tweak the parameters of it for the optimal version of that graph.
+In this way, once you have found your preferred model you can tweak the parameters of it for the optimal version of that model.

 How do I save my model once it has been trained?